| |

 NOTES & HINTS:

-Remove any "skin" off the top of Sonoguard material before
+"skin" off the top of Sonoguard material before mixing or starting

-starting application.
-Thick skin can be cut with a razor knife and
+application.
+Thick skin can be cut with a razor knife and removed

 over Webseal and all around perimeter (do all the detail work